 After declaring her NAACP membership, she was terminated from her public school position in 1954.
 This was because of a law prohibiting teachers from joining the NAACP.
 Afterward, she began teaching at the Highlander Folk School the following year.

-The Citizenship Education Program
+The Citizenship Schools Education Program

 Clark’s other notable achievements include the successful publication of both of her memoirs: Ready from Within: Septima Clark and the Civil Rights Movement and Echo in my Soul